dkelly255/python-checkers/FEATURES-HANGMAN.md

 ![Notifications - Duplicate Entry Warning](readme/images/hangman/duplicateletter.png)

 ### - Data validation - Incorrect guess length warning (Letter)
-This data validation feature warns the user when they have entered a guess that does not meet the letter length requiremenet (i.e. a single character), as part of the defensive design approach and dealing elegantly with incorrect data entry
+This data validation feature warns the user when they have entered a guess that does not meet the letter length requirement (i.e. a single character), as part of the defensive design approach and dealing elegantly with incorrect data entry

 ![Notifications - Duplicate Entry Warning](readme/images/hangman/incorrectletterlength.png)

 ### - Data validation - Incorrect guess length warning (Word)
-Similarly, this data validation feature warns the user when they have entered a guess that does not meet the word length requiremenet (i.e. the guess must be the same length as the answer).
+Similarly, this data validation feature warns the user when they have entered a guess that does not meet the word length requirement (i.e. the guess must be the same length as the answer).

 The warning will fire when the guess is either too long, or too short, as demonstrated in the screenshots below: